-In February 2017, the Company entered into an additional US\$450.0 million credit facility with a syndicate of banks to bolster financing for the Innovia acquisition.
-This new unsecured term loan facility, maturing in February 2019 with principal repayments of US\$12.0 million per quarter commencing June 30, 2017, incurs interest at the applicable domestic rate plus an interest rate margin linked to the Company's net debt to EBITDA consistent with the existing syndicated revolving facility.
+In February 2017, the Company closed a two-year unsecured US\$450.0 million term loan facility with a syndicate of banks to bolster financing for the Innovia acquisition.
+Required principal repayments of US\$12.0 million per quarter commenced June 30, 2017.
+The facility incurs interest at the applicable domestic rate plus an interest rate margin linked to the Company's net debt to EBITDA consistent with the existing syndicated revolving facility.